vadimcn/codelldb/MANUAL.md

 When displaying pointer and reference variables, CodeLLDB will prefer to display the value of the object pointed to.
-If you would like to see the raw address value, you may toggle this behavior using **Toggle Numeric Pointer Values** command.
+If you would like to see the raw address value, you may toggle this behavior using **Toggle Pointee Summaries** command.
 Another way to display raw pointer address is to add the pointer variable to Watch panel and specify an explicit format, as described in the previous section.